Quantum Analysis is evaluated for the amount of summer monsoon rainfall over Indian monsoon region during June- July....

 variability of Indian monsoon.
 Unfortunately, getting an accurate, or near to accurate forecast of the ENSO for the next 2 months is difficult, with no guarantee of accuracy or performance surety.

-We see neutral ENSO conditions persisting.
-But, there is a possibility of Neutral event persisting till August.
-Now, this would result in normal Monsoon condition from June thru August.( If no "Break Monsoon" occurs).
+Currently we see neutral ENSO conditions persisting.
+But, there is a possibility of Neutral event persisting till October.
+Now, this would result in normal Monsoon condition from June thru October.( "Break Monsoon" conditions apart).

-After August, a 50-50 chance of a weak El Nino.
+After August, a 50-50 chance of neutral conditions continuing.

 We depend also on other parameters.